JhonatanEspinosa02/JhonatanEspinosa02/README.md

   </p>
 </blockquote>

-Welcome to my GitHub profile, I'm a Computer Systems Engineer Student, passionate and creative Full-Stack developer from Mexico, looking for a first job opportunity :shipit:
+Welcome to my GitHub profile, I'm a Computer Systems Engineer Student, constantly exploring new technologies and embracing challenges, passionate and creative Full-Stack developer from Mexico, looking for a first job opportunity :shipit:

 ### About me :book::
 - :ant: I'm currently learning more about Front-End and Back-End.